 Table 1 summarizes groundwater production from the eleven basins in the region.
 Table 2 summarizes reported production from each individual producer, whether public or private.
 Table 3 provides a detailed breakdown of extractions by each reporting producer (including some based in San Bernardino County) for each basin for the thirteen most recent years of available data.
 Surface diversions from the Whitewater River are not included, as the Agency is not convinced the available data are reliable enough to report.
+In addition, they are outside the region.
 These diversions serve the Banning Bench and the City of Banning.

 Figure 6 illustrates the long-term trend in reported groundwater production in the region since 1947.
 Figure 7 summarizes the same data since 1997, about the time significant growth started.
-Both figures show a distinct increasing trend in groundwater extractions both over the long term and over the past 18 years, though 2015 clearly breaks that trend.
+Both figures show a distinct increasing trend in groundwater extractions both over the long term and over the past 19 years, though 2015 and 2016 clearly break that trend.
 The results of these recent years show a sharp reduction in local extractions from 2008 to 2010, followed by gradual increases over the next four years, in contrast to decades of increases prior to 2008.
-Perhaps the most striking element of these figures is the sharp decline in production in 2015, also characterized in Tables 1, 2, and 3.
+Perhaps the most striking element of these figures is the sharp decline in production in 2015, continued in 2016, also characterized in Tables 1, 2, and 3.

 Figure 6 indicates that extractions remained relatively constant from the early 1960's to the mid 1980's.
 Extractions increased gradually from that point until the mid-1990's, when they started to increase significantly.
-Figure 7 shows a significant increase from 1998 to 2007 (from less than 25,000 AF to over 35,000 AF, an increase of over 40%), and a significant decrease since that time, from over 35,000 AF to just under 31,000 AF in 2014 and just under 23,000 AF in 2015 (a decrease of about 36% over 8 years).
+Figure 7 shows a significant increase from 1998 to 2007 (from less than 25,000 AF to over 35,000 AF, an increase of over 40%), and a significant decrease since that time, from over 35,000 AF to just under 31,000 AF in 2014, just under 23,000 AF in 2015, and just over 24,000 AF in 2016 (a decrease of about 32% over 9 years).

-Figure 8 illustrates the percentage share for each basin's total production within the region in 2015.
-This is slightly different from the 2014 percentages, with the primary change being a reduction in the Beaumont Basin from 59% to 57%, and a corresponding increase in the Banning Canyon Basin from 9% to 11%.
-In 2012, the Beaumont Basin represented only 48% of all extractions, compared to 54% in 2013 and 57% in 2015.
-This increase was primarily at the expense of the Banning Canyon Basin (decreased from 14% to 11%), the Banning Bench Basin (decreased from 6% to 3%), and Edgar Canyon (reduced from 11% to 7%).
+Figure 8 illustrates the percentage share for each basin's total production within the region in 2016.
+This is only slightly different from the 2015 percentages, with the primary change being an increase in the Banning Basin from 8% to 11%, and a corresponding decrease in the Banning Bench Basin from 3% to 1%.
+In 2012, the Beaumont Basin represented only 48% of all extractions, compared to 57% in 2015 and 56% in 2016.
+This increase was primarily at the expense of the Banning Canyon Basin (decreased from 14% to 11%), the Banning Bench Basin (decreased from 6% to 1%), and Edgar Canyon (reduced from 11% to 6%).
 The Beaumont Basin is the largest basin by far, with over half of all production.
 The Banning Canyon, Banning, and Edgar Canyon basins are next.
 The Banning Canyon Basin is fed largely by runoff from an interbasin transfer, the flows of which have been greatly reduced during the current drought.
 With smaller, shallower runoff-fed basins yielding less water, purveyors must make up the difference with more water from larger basins.
-This is reflected in the increased dependence on the Beaumont Basin, with its yield increasing from less than half to nearly 60% of all production in three drought years.
+This is reflected in the increased dependence on the Beaumont Basin, with its yield increasing from less than half to nearly 60% of all production in five drought years.